Local reputation drives new residents at New Providence community

 "My husband has really enjoyed playing bocce ball, and it's been nice to sit and relax in the courtyard," says Nan.

-To learn more about Lantern Hill, visit www.lanternhillcommunity.com.
+To learn more about vibrant senior living at Lantern Hill, connect with us today.